 For the last few months, Dr Patrik Rogalla, Senior Consultant at the Charité, Berlin, specialist in diagnostic radiology and Head of the Computed Tomography Department at Campus Mitte, University Medicine Berlin, has been using a 320-slices CT scanner, one of 51 currently manufactured.
-During a European Hospital interview, we asked whether the system has provided greater detection rates, and why it has also ignited further debate on radiation dose
+During our interview, we asked whether the system has provided greater detection rates, and why it has also ignited further debate on radiation dose.

 ‘Radiation dose is a topic that is sometimes discussed rather hysterically, and often by many without sufficient basic knowledge on the subject.
 Reason number one: if people are short on interesting and innovative topics they will talk about radiation dose.
 This always goes down well and scores points, because radiation is generally perceived as something very negative in our society.
 Once you tackle this topic you are guaranteed to remain a talking point.
 The second reason: Of course we must cut down on dose and are obliged by the legislators to examine using the lowest possible dose.
 The reason why the 320-slices is re-igniting discussions is the potentially lower dose requirement of this new type of CT scanner, and this puts us into the focus of the discussions around dose.